A page on our trips to Walt Disney World

 Oh, and the big NEW ride for 1976: Space Mountain which had just opened.

 We still collect park maps periodically so we can cherish those great rides we remember like "Journey Into Imagination" ... this is one ride I sadly miss: the original with figment which closed in 1998 (I saw it in 1991 and 1992).
-Recently, on YouTube (search 'Disney', 'Journey', 'Imagination' and look for the original by Martin Smith), I saw a home movie (a very, very professional one, though) of the original and was reminded just how magical that ride was (for me, at least).
-You can also find the full video on Figment's Imagination.
+Recently, on YouTube and Vimeo (search 'Disney', 'Journey', 'Imagination' and look for the original by Martin Smith), I saw a home movie (a very, very professional one, though) of the original and was reminded just how magical that ride was (for me, at least).
 Figment, a mythical little character with...

 Two tiny wings, eyes big and yellow.